 The pace at which the majority of Cheltenham contests are run at, along with its undulating nature and jumping test, often leads to course specialists and you often see runners coming back to Cheltenham year-after-year and starring on the biggest stage.

-While Cheltenham isn't the stiffest test of a horse's stamina, it is a track that leads to drama.
+While Cheltenham isn't the stiffest test of a horse's stamina, with that title belonging to Aintree in the view of most racing fans, it is a track that leads to drama.

 Punters who watch their horse jump the last hurdle or fence in front could be forgiven for thinking they were on to a winner.
 Cheltenham has other ideas.